zelinsm/pauljford-website/update_website.md

 This is a step-by-step guide for updating the Quarto website hosted on GitHub Pages.
 Follow these instructions after editing any `.qmd` file.

+## 0. Ensure there are no conflicts between GitHub and the local copy.
+In the terminal:

+git pull origin main

+This brings in changes made in Github, merging them with the local copy.

 ---

 ## 1. Render the Website